What is Lucerne Tree?

 How does Tree Lucerne compare to normal lucerne?

 - Just as nutritious and soft and palatable – with NO danger of bloat!

-- Tree grows vertically and out sideways, there is much more food on a tree than on lucerne growing on the ground – literally a vertical green haystack!
+- The tree grows vertically and out sideways, there is much more food on a tree than on lucerne growing on the ground – literally a vertical green haystack!

-- No cutting, raking, baling – it is ready for the animals to come browse directly off the tree.
+- No cutting, raking, baling – it is ready for the animals to come browse directly from the tree.